Exas4000/mt2_sweetkin_boogaloo/README.md

 # mt2_sweetkin_boogaloo
-Sweetkin mod remake for monster train 2
+Failed attempt repo of the Sweetkin mod remake for monster train 2